Levels (Avicii song): Music video

 According to director Petro Papahadjopoulos, he was approached by Universal Music Group for the concept of a music video for Bergling that would make him famous.
 Papahadjopoulos contacted Bergling to understand the symbolism behind "Levels" and to create a concept that would match the song.
-Papahadjopoulos created a concept based on Office Space, that he described as "about a man who wakes up to realize he is living in hell.
+Papahadjopoulos created a concept based on Office Space that he described as "about a man who wakes up to realize he is living in hell.
 Everyone around him just thinks he's crazy.
 But his craziness is infectious."
 Avicii later received the concept of the music video from Pournouri and showed support for it.
 He posted the concept on his official website on 8 December 2011.
 Papahadjopoulos collaborated with Richie Greenfield for direction and choreography of the music video.
 It was ultimately released to YouTube on 29 November 2011.
 The music video was nominated for "Best Electronic Dance Music Video" at the 2012 MTV Video Music Awards.

-According to a concept booklet, the plot of the music video represents the idea "we are already in Avici, and that maybe we at times are aware of this and the existence of other levels...We watch as the man's reality implodes, he's experiencing awareness of other levels and his entire reality all around him transforms to something new."
+According to a concept booklet, the plot of the music video represents the idea that "we are living already[sic] in Avici, and that maybe we at times are aware of this and the existence of other levels. [...]
+We watch as the man's reality implodes, he's experiencing awareness of other levels and his entire reality all around him transforms to something new."
 The music video depicts a weary businessman (Greenfield) working at an office, who suddenly starts dancing.
 A security guard walks into the office and stuns the businessman unconscious, leading him to dream of pushing a big boulder up a mountain, mirroring Sisyphus' fate, as he is restrained to a hospital bed.
 Two hospital workers notice and touch a flower that blooms from the businessman's mouth.
-Afterward, all three go into a seizure, before quickly recovering and proceeding to dance, influencing the rest of the hospital's inhabitants to do the same.
+Afterward, all three go into a seizure before quickly recovering and proceeding to dance, influencing the rest of the hospital's inhabitants to do the same.